 Why doesn’t the library buy every best selling title in eBook format?

 Not all publishers will sell eBooks to libraries and library consortia.
-As of January 2012, we are unable to purchase any title by Hachette.
-Harper-Collins and Random House sell licenses.
-We then have to purchase licenses for a set number of uses, or a set amount of time, etc. depending on the terms of the license.
+We often have to purchase licenses for a set number of uses, or a set amount of time, etc. depending on the terms of the license.
 There are rarely discounts on ebooks.
 In fact. the costs are much higher than the print.

 I have a Kindle.
 I thought all eBooks owned by the library were Kindle compatible but some titles won’t work on my Kindle.
 Why?